CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 Examples:
 * `list due tomorrow` shows every task from now to the end of tomorrow <br>
 * `list due 1st Jan` shows every task from now till the end of 1st January 2017 <br>

+3) Listing tasks that are overdue <br>
+Format: `list overdue`

+You will be able to view all of the tasks that had expired which can be keyed in the command with the following:

+> list overdue

 <br><br>